-- All enrolments are processed in a timely matter and statements posted to families to confirm bookings as soon as possible. - Families who make late changes or extra bookings are telephoned to confirm their new booking. - Receipts are issued to families. - All cheques, and petty cash, will be held in a secure place under the direct control of the School Holiday Program Administration Staff. - Parents / Families are responsible for ensuring that: Enrolment forms are completed accurately to the best of their knowledge including attachments if required and forwarded to Administration via post, fax email or web form. - The enrolment form and all relevant attachments are complete.
-If an enrolment form is incomplete or the necessary medical information, court orders or action plans are not attached, the Program Team Leader has the right to refuse care. - All authorising signatures have been signed.
-If an enrolment form is missing an authorising signature, either to administer medical treatment or to approve excursions or attendance days, or in regards to the collection of children, then the Program Team Leader has the right to refuse care.
-If there are any issues with paying the fees by the due date parents will contact the Administration office.
-Once paid this statement is your receipt. - If they do not receive a statement, or their booked days are incorrect that they call administration to confirm their booking. - Payment for all booked days is made prior to the commencement of the School Holiday Program or within 7 days of receipt of the invoice, whichever occurs first.
-If payment is not received or payment plan arranged by this date your child will not be able to attend.
+- All enrolments are processed in a timely matter and statements posted to families to confirm bookings as soon as possible. - Families who make late changes or extra bookings are contacted to confirm their new booking. - Receipts are issued to families. - Parents / Families are responsible for ensuring that: - Enrolment forms are completed accurately to the best of their knowledge including attachments if required and forwarded to Administration via post, email or web form. - The enrolment forms and all relevant attachments are complete.
+If an enrolment form is incomplete or the necessary medical information, court orders or action plans are not attached, the Program Team Leader has the right to refuse care. - 3.
+All authorising signatures have been signed.
+If an

-- They pay for all days booked even if the child is absent, unless the day is cancelled prior to the cancellation date. - Fees will not be waived for the following: If the child or parent/guardian is unwell If the family has found alternate care If parent / guardian rosters / leave arrangements change - Exceptions may be made in the following instances after consultation with the Program Team Leader: - Unscheduled medical procedures / hospitalization Unforeseen family stress i.e. Death of a family member. - To waive fees in these instances appropriate paperwork and in some instances a medical certificate or statutory declaration must be supplied to administration.
+- enrolment form is missing an authorising signature, either to administer medical treatment or to approve excursions or attendance days, or in regards to the collection of children, then the Program Team Leader has the right to refuse care. - If there are any issues with paying the fees by the due date, parents will contact the Administration office. - 5.
+If they do not receive a statement, or their booked days are incorrect then they call administration to confirm their booking. - 6.
+A valid and current payment method has been submitted as part of the enrolment process, with a pre-arranged exception for care agencies. - 7.
+They pay for all days booked even if the child is absent, unless the day is cancelled prior to the cancellation date (the Friday prior to the week of booked care) - Fees will not be waived for the following: If the child or parent/guardian is unwell If the family has found alternate care If parent / guardian rosters / leave arrangements change - Exceptions may be made in the following instances after consultation with the Administrative Manager: Unscheduled medical procedures / hospitalization Unforeseen family stress i.e. Death of a family member. - To waive fees in these instances appropriate paperwork and in some instances a medical certificate or statutory declaration may be required be supplied to administration.